 Vanuatu Islands - Your Next Holiday Destination

 Vanuatu is a worldwide favourite destination for travellers wanting a unique tropical destination that is relatively untouched by massive tourism trades.
 In fact, it is so beautiful that Vanuatu was ranked sixth on the Lonely Planet's list of the Top Ten Countries in the eagerly-awaited annual publication titled Best in Travel 2011.
 Lonely Planet's Asia-Pacific travel editor Shawn Low says that Vanuatu made the list for its unrivalled authentic cultural experiences.

 The Republic of Vanuatu is an island nation located in the South Pacific Ocean.
 The archipelago is located around 1,750 km east of Australia, 500 km north-east of New Caledonia, west of Fiji and south of the Solomon Islands.

-Vanuatu is only a short distance from most eastern seaboard cities of Australia
+Vanuatu is only a short distance from most eastern seaboard locations of Australia:

 There are regular Air Vanuatu flights from Noumea, Honiara and Fiji.